nolnoch/atomix/README.md

 ## Current State

 #### Description and Features
-As of 17 Oct 2023:
+As of 19 Oct 2023:

-The model is a central hexahedral crystal with polar colouring, orbited by circular transverse waves.
-There are two pre-loaded shaders for waves either parallel or orthogonal to the equatorial plane.
-A the moment, the peaks and troughs are coloured, but I plan to make that optional.
+The model is a central hexahedral crystal with polar colouring, orbited by circular transverse waves, either parallel or orthogonal to the equatorial plane.
+At the moment, colouring is inconsistent and potentially garish, but that's WIP.

+I've added the ability to use the config file to swap between CPU and GPU rendering.
+CPU-based render is necessary for superposition at the moment, because it requires knowledge of adjacent waves, which is antithetical to traditional GPU stream processing.
+I'm aware that a compute shader might solve this, but I don't want to shuffle buffers back and forth.
+I'll see if there's a better way.

+In any case, both orthogonal and parallel (coplanar) waves can be rendered on either processor, allowing you to use shaders if desired (three are pre-loaded and will be auto-selected as needed; custom shaders may be specified in config).
+Superposition is only relevant to coplanar waves, in which case it does work with a naive and fragile implementation (amplitude < 1.0f).

 * Use the config.wave files (feel free to create your own!) to adjust model parameters such as:
   * Number of orbit-waves (for *n*>=1, *n* waves where wave[*n*] has r = *n*)
   * Wave amplitude, period, and wavelength (in radians)
   * Wave-circle resolution (in raw \# of vertices; suggest >360)
-  * Custom vertex shader file selection (there are two; you may use any)
+  * Custom vertex shader file selection (there are two; you may specify any)
+  * CPU vs GPU rendering
+  * Parallel (coplanar) or orthogonal wave orientation
 * Robust mouse and keyboard controls
   * Left-click-drag translates the model up/down/left/right in the window
   * Right-click-drag rotates the model in 3-space